Side-heated Rayleigh-B\'enard Convection: Results

-To rationalize the changed Nu-Ra relationship due to sidewall heating, the vertical temperature profiles are carefully examined.
-Fig. \ref{fig3}\textit{A} shows several profiles that have the same bottom power $Q_b = 100$ W but different side power $Q_s$.
-The heating power ratio is defined as $S = Q_s/Q_b$.
-Among all these curves, temperature changes linearly within thermal boundary layers next to the top and bottom plates, through which heat transfers by diffusion.
-In the bulk, the time-averaged temperature remains nearly uniform at $T_c$, which, together with the bottom temperature $T_b$, rises with increasing $Q_s$.
+To investigate the modified $\Nu-\Ra{}$ relationship due to sidewall heating, the vertical temperature distribution is examined along the central vertical axis of the RBC cell shown in \cref{fig1}(a). \Cref{fig3}(a) shows several temperature profiles measured at the same bottom power $Q_b = 100$ W but different side power $Q_s$, where we have defined the heating power ratio as $S = Q_s/Q_b$.
+On each curve, temperature changes linearly within thermal boundary layers, through which heat transfers by conduction.
+In the bulk, strong turbulent mixing makes the bulk temperature $T_c$ nearly uniform \citep{belmonte1994temperature, ahlers2009heat}, which, together with the bottom temperature $T_b$, increases with $S$.